You have so many options, how do I know which belt is best for me?

 Should I get single or double stitching?

-Double stitching will add some stiffness to your belt.
-With longer belts, you may need a little extra.
-With belts under 40”, it is strictly a matter of preference.
+Double stitching will add some stiffness to most belts.
+With our reinforced belts we make up for this difference with increased width of the reinforcement.
+With our belts, it is strictly a matter of preference.
 We personally prefer the look of a double stitched belt.
 Call us if you want specific advice about your size.

 Should I get an internal stiffener?

 It's not necessary but, YOUR BELT WILL LAST YEARS LONGER WITH INTERNAL REINFORCEMENT.

 What's the difference between an Ultimate Gun Belt and a Rough Rider?

 The Ultimate Gun Belt's edge is dyed and burnished giving it a classy look suitable for casual to dress wear.